 India's fourth general election was held in February 1967.
 Indira Gandhi won by a comfortable majority but the syndicate stalwarts like Kamaraj, S.K.
 Patil, Atulya Ghosh, and C. Subramaniam were defeated.
 Morarji Desai, Indira's nemeses had been returned.
 The Congress secured 284 out of 520 seats, though its majority was reduced from 228 in 1962 to 48.
 The Congress also lost its majority in eight states-Kerala, Madras, Orissa, West Bengal, Bihar, Utter Pradesh, Rajasthan, and Punjab.
 At the national level, the CPI and CPI(M), the Swantantra Party and the Jan Sangh had improved their position.
 In the states, the parties-national and regional-entered into an incompatible alliance.
 "The election of 1967 forms a watershed in India because the voters for the first time showed concern for governmental performance".
 In a way, the elections were "a bad result for the Congress, but a good one for Indira Gandhi".
 She derisively referred to as 'this girl', 'dumb doll', 'this mere chokri', 'this little woman'; Indira Gandhi came to be called 'Mother Indira' since this election.
 The majority in the party was behind her.

-Second Time Prime Minister could not freely choose her cabinet and had to accommodate Morarji Desai as the Deputy Prime Minister with the Finance Portfolio, because of the waferthin majority in the Parliament.
-However, she made it clear that the Deputy PM not imply 'any duality of authority'.
-She dispensed with the system of rank cabinet ministers, instead they were alphabetically ordered rendering cabin, positions meaningless as indicators of future power line-ups.
+Second Time Prime Minister

 On 15 March, 1967, Indira Gandhi was sworn in as the Prime Minister for a second time.
 Now her position in the party and the government was much stronger as the Syndicate was truncated in size and status.
-She however
+She however could not freely choose her cabinet and had to accommodate Morarji Desai as the Deputy Prime